Home » Blogs » Can Endometriosis Recur After Treatment or Surgery?

 Recurrence Rate of Endometriosis

 Endometriosis’s return (recurrence) after surgery depends on several factors, including the type of operation used.
-Approximately 20% to 30% of women who have surgery for endometriosis experience a recurrence within 5 years.

 Factors that increase the risk of recurrence include: